unicode-org/cldr/docs/ldml/tr35-keyboards.md

 ## Normalization

-Normalization will not typically be the responsibility of the keyboard author, rather this will be managed by the keyboard implementation.
+Unicode Normalization, as described in [The Unicode Standard](https://www.unicode.org/reports/tr41/#Unicode/), is a process by which Unicode text is processed to eliminate unwanted distinctions.

+This section discusses how conformant keyboards are affected by normalization, and the impact of normalization on keyboard authors and keyboard implmentations.

-The keyboard implementation will apply normalization as appropriate when matching transform rules and `<display>` value matching.
+Keyboard implementation will usually apply normalization as appropriate when matching transform rules and `<display>` value matching.
-Output from the keyboard, following application of all transform rules, will be normalized to the appropriate form for the keyboard implementation.
+Output from the keyboard, following application of all transform rules, will be normalized to the appropriate form by the keyboard implementation.

-The attribute value `normalization="disabled"` can be used to indicate that no automatic normalization is to be applied in input, matching, or output.
-Using this setting should be done with caution:

-* When this attribute value is used, all matching and output uses only the exact codepoints provided by the keyboard author.
-* Input context from the application may not be normalized, which means that the keyboard author should consider all possible combinations, including NFC, NFD, and mixed normalization in `<transform from=` attributes.
-* See [`<settings>`](#element-settings) for further details.

-The remainder of this section only applies when `normalization="disabled"` is not used.
+> Note: There are many existing software libraries which perform Unicode Normalization, including [ICU](https://icu.unicode.org), [ICU4X](https://icu4x.unicode.org), and JavaScript's [String.prototype.normalize()](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String/normalize).

-Keyboard source files may be in any normalization format, because they are processed in NFD for purposes of matching.
-However, authors should be aware of areas where normalization affects keyboard operation.
+Keyboard authors will not typically need to perform normalization as part of the keyboard layout.
+However, authors should be aware of areas where normalization affects keyboard operation so that they may achieve their desired results.

+### Where Normalization Occurs

 There are four stages where normalization occurs.
-These are briefly outlined here, and then detailed below.

 1. **From the keyboard source `.xml`**

+    Keyboard source .xml files may be in any normalization form.

     Example: `<key output=`, and `<transform from= to=` attribute contents
     - From any form to NFD: full normalization (decompose+reorder)